sigp/lighthouse/book/src/validator-import-launchpad.md

 repository.
 This `eth2-deposit-cli` script will generate the validator BLS keys into a `validator_keys` directory.
-We assume that the user's present-working-directory is the `eth2-deposit-cli` repository (this is where you will be if you just ran the `./deposit.sh` script from the Eth2 Launchpad website).
+We assume that the user's present-working-directory is the `eth2-deposit-cli` repository (this is where you will be if you just ran the `./deposit.sh` script from the Eth2 Launch pad website).
 If this is not the case, simply change the `--directory` to point to the `validator_keys` directory.